jeremy-w/orthic/manual.md

 </figure>

 ### Dividing a Word
 A word may always be divided if it happens to be convenient.
-The necessity for this, however, very seldom arises except in the case of compound words. {% capture words %}{{ 'lawsuit Woolwich virgin' | split: ' ' }}{% endcapture %}{% for word in words -%}
+The necessity for this, however, very seldom arises except in the case of compound words. {% assign words = 'lawsuit Woolwich virgin' | split: ' ' %}{% for word in words -%}
     <img src="{{ assets }}/{{ word }}.png" /> **{{ word }}**{% unless forloop.last %}, {% endunless %}
 {%- endfor -%}.